ryanongra/tp/docs/DeveloperGuide.md

 #### Implementation Details

-The event feature is implemented in `AddressBook` by having AddressBook maintain a `UniqueEventList`.
-The implementation is similar to how Person is implemented in AddressBook.
+The event feature is implemented in `AddressBook` by having `AddressBook` maintain a `UniqueEventList`.
+The implementation is similar to how `Person` is implemented in `AddressBook`.
 The relevant UI components then displays the events in an `EventCard` within the `EventListPanel`.

 As a result, `AddressBook` now has the following additional methods.
 * `setEvents(List<Events>)`